240-Robert: Cast

 Cassidy and Hensley both had an expert helicopter pilot take over for them in the actual helicopter flight sequences; this regular stunt pilot was Charles 'Chuck' Tamburro who wore a wig to give the appearance of a female pilot.

+Matthew Perry's first credited role was a small part in the show, where he played a child actor in a 1979 episode.

 Cancellation

 Harmon and Cassidy left the series when their contracts expired after the first season.
 Burns and Hensley were brought in to replace them, but the second season (returning mid-season in early 1981 due to an actor's strike) only lasted three episodes before ABC cancelled it due to poor ratings.